 by Jan Davidson, Bob Davidson, and Laura Vanderkam

 With all the talk of failing schools these days, we often forget that schools can fail their brightest students too.
 This book tells the stories of gifted children who have suffered the tedium of classes years behind their ability level, and others who have excelled while learning in an enriching academic environment.
 The authors explore the impact of gifted education policy and advocacy efforts in various locations around the United States.
-Click here to read a full review of this book.

 A companion guide to From Worrier to Warrior: A Guide to Conquering Your Fears, this book offers parents the opportunity to help their children or teens do the most courageous thing they will ever have to do: conquer their Worry Monster.
 Make Your Worrier a Warrior provides useful and comforting methods that parents can use to help their children create an anxiety-reducing “toolbox” to carry with them wherever they go.
 In building this foundation for their children, parents might even find that these strategies will work just as effectively to manage their own anxieties.